Forager's Harvest

 Wild Food Instructors (Who teach about wild edibles as an occupation)

-Green Deane, Florida
+Green Deane, FL

 Deane is an excellent and knowledgeable instructor with many years of foraging experience in the North and the South.
 Deane offers workshops in the field and also maintains a robust website that is full of plant information. for more info, go to www.eattheweeds.com.